 These differences extend to assessments of the US.
 Four members of the G20 — China, Russia, Indonesia, and Turkey have negative views of America.
 Five G20 members, including China, Indonesia, and Russia, think the US has a net negative effect on democracy globally.
 To this end, many countries outside the G7 do not want to be part of a competition between democracies and autocracies and refrain from framing international politics as such.
 Indonesia’s Foreign Minister Retno Marsudi said her country will “refuse to be a pawn in a new Cold War” and labelled mini-lateral groups (presumably the Quadrilateral Security Dialogue and the Australia-United Kingdom-US arrangement) as “tools for containment and alienation”.

 Countries outside G7 will need to be brought on board

 Comments from other G20 leaders also show differences of opinion with the G7’s approach, particularly on Russia.
 Chinese Foreign Minister Wang Yi insists that “the fundamental solution is to address the legitimate security concerns for all parties” — an oblique reference to Russia’s desire for a buffer zone with Europe.
-Russian Foreign Minister Sergey Lavrov blames leading democracies for “Russophobia”, which he said was to blame for the war.
+Russian Foreign Minister Sergei Lavrov blames leading democracies for “Russophobia”, which he said was to blame for the war.
 Other world leaders have also suggested that Russia is not the only party responsible for the conflict in Ukraine.
 For example, Brazil’s Luiz Inacio Lula da Silva has stated that if Ukrainian President Volodymyr Zelenskyy "didn't want war, he would have negotiated a little more”.

 Indonesia chairs the G20 in 2022, followed by India in 2023, Brazil in 2024, and South Africa in 2025.